Democratic Party of Japan: Beginnings

 The Democratic Party of Japan (DPJ) was formed on 27 April 1998.
 It was a merger of four previously independent parties that were opposed to the ruling Liberal Democratic Party (LDP)—the previous Democratic Party of Japan, the Good Governance Party (民政党, Minseitō), the New Fraternity Party (新党友愛, Shintō-Yūai), and the Democratic Reform Party (民主改革連合, Minshu-Kaikaku-Rengō).
 The previous parties ranged in ideology from conservative to social-democratic.
 The new party began with ninety-three members of the House of Representatives and thirty-eight members of the House of Councilors.
 Moreover, the party officials were elected as well at the party convention for the first time; Naoto Kan, former Health and Welfare Minister was appointed as the president of the party and Tsutomu Hata, former prime minister as secretary-general.

 On 24 September 2003 the party formally merged with the small, centre-right Liberal Party led by Ichirō Ozawa in a move largely considered in preparation for the 2003 general election held on 9 November 2003.
 This move immediately gave the DPJ eight more seats in the House of Councilors.

-In the 2003 general election the DPJ gained a total of 178 seats.
+In the 2003 general election, the DPJ gained a total of 178 seats.
 This was short of their objectives, but nevertheless a significant demonstration of the new group's strength.
 Following a pension scandal, Naoto Kan resigned and was replaced with moderate liberal Katsuya Okada.

 In the 2004 House of Councilors elections, the DPJ won a seat more than the ruling Liberal Democrats, but the LDP still maintained its firm majority in total votes.
 This was the first time since its inception that the LDP had garnered fewer votes than another party.

 The 2005 snap parliamentary elections called by Junichiro Koizumi in response to the rejection of his Postal privatization bills saw a major setback to the DPJ's plans of obtaining a majority in the Diet.
 The DPJ leadership, particularly Okada, had staked their reputation on winning the election and driving the LDP from power.
 When the final results were in, the DPJ had lost 62 seats, mostly to its rival the LDP.
 Okada resigned the party leadership, fulfilling his campaign promise to do so if the DPJ did not obtain a majority in the Diet.
 He was replaced by Seiji Maehara in September 2005.

 However, Maehara's term as party leader lasted barely half a year.
 Although he initially led the party's criticism of the Koizumi administration, particularly in regards to connections between LDP lawmakers and scandal-ridden Livedoor, the revelation that a fake email was used to try and establish this link greatly damaged his credibility.
 The scandal led to the resignation of Representative Hisayasu Nagata and of Maehara as party leader on 31 March.
 New elections for party leader were held on 7 April, in which Ichirō Ozawa was elected president.
-In Upper House election 2007, the DPJ won 60 out of 121 contested seats, with 49 seats not up for re-election.
+In the Upper House election 2007, the DPJ won 60 out of 121 contested seats, with 49 seats not up for re-election.